Percent of TB Financing Expected from Domestic Sources

 Reporting Frequency

-A key measurement of a country's sustainability of resources is how it implements its national TB strategic plan.
+A key measurement of a country’s sustainability of resources is how it implements its national strategic plan (NSP).
 While international donor funding is still critical for low- and middle-income countries, increasing the share of funding from domestic sources is necessary for sustainability.
 This indicator measures the amount of funding that is expected to be mobilized from domestic sources out of all available sources.
 It is a good planning tool for the country to gauge how much it can and should plan to mobilize in the next budget cycle to reduce the level of dependency on international donors.

 There are no related indicators for this indicator.